Robert K. Massie

 Robert Kinloch Massie III (January 5, 1929 – December 2, 2019) was an American journalist and historian.
 He devoted much of his career to studying and writing about the House of Romanov, Russia's imperial family from 1613 to 1917.
 Massie was awarded the 1981 Pulitzer Prize for Biography for Peter the Great: His Life and World.
 He also received awards for his book Catherine the Great: Portrait of a Woman (2011).

 His book Nicholas and Alexandra (1967) was adapted as a British film by the same name that was released in 1971.
-It starred Laurence Olivier, Michael Jayston, and Janet Suzman.
+It starred Michael Jayston and Janet Suzman in the title roles.

 Early life and education

-Massie was born in Versailles, Kentucky, to Robert Massie, Jr., an educator, and Molly, née Kimball, an activist for progressive causes.
+Massie was born in Versailles, Kentucky, to Robert Massie Jr., an educator, and Molly, née Kimball, an activist for progressive causes.
 He was raised there and in Nashville, Tennessee.
 He earned degrees in American studies from Yale University and as a Rhodes Scholar at Oxford University.
 While at Oxford, Massie played on the Oxford University Men's Basketball Team.
-He served in the early 1950s as a nuclear targeting officer in the United States Navy, in the period around the Korean War.
+He served in the early 1950s as a nuclear targeting officer in the U.S. Navy, in the period during the Korean War.

 Career

 Massie worked as a journalist for Collier's and from 1959 to 1962 for Newsweek before taking a position at the Saturday Evening Post.
 He also taught at Princeton and Tulane universities.

 In 1967, after leaving the Saturday Evening Post to concentrate on his historical writing, Massie published his breakthrough book, Nicholas and Alexandra, an authoritative biography of Tsar Nicholas II (1868–1918, reigned 1894–1917) and Alexandra of Hesse (1872–1918), the last Emperor and Empress of Russia.
 His interest in the Russian imperial house had been inspired by the birth of his son, Robert Kinloch Massie IV, who was born with hemophilia.
 This hereditary disease also afflicted Nicholas's only son the Tsarevich Alexei Nikolaevich, heir apparent to the imperial throne.

 His book was adapted for a film with the same title, released in 1971 and starring Laurence Olivier and Janet Suzman.
 It won Academy Awards for Best Costume Design and Best Art Direction-Set Decoration and was nominated for four others, as well as several Golden Globes and BAFTA Awards.

 Massie and his wife Suzanne chronicled their personal experiences as parents of a hemophiliac child in Journey, published in 1975.
-They had moved to France, and in the book also discussed differences between the health care systems in the US and France.
+They had moved to France, and in the book they also discussed differences between the health care systems in the US and France.